-Florian Freier (1979, Munich/Germany) is exploring social, cultural and political topics by working at the intersection of photography, digitalization and communication.
+Florian Freier's photographic works and concepts are exploring social, cultural and political topics by working at the intersection of photography, digitalization and communication.

 Freier graduated from Munich Academy of Arts while working as a freelance webdesigner, photographer and google search engine optimizer.
 His works have been exhibited at international group shows, including works by Richard Prince, Marcel Duchamp, Hans-Peter Feldmann, Elaine Sturtevant and others.